August 25, 1930

 Had Irish and Scottish ancestry.

-Had a younger brother, Neil.
+Had younger brother, Neil.

 He got his first job as a milkman in Edinburgh with St. Cuthbert's Co-operative Society.